iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 Boto3 is the Amazon Web Services (AWS) **Software Development Kit** (SDK) for **Python**, which allows Python developers to write software that makes use of services like Amazon S3 and Amazon EC2.

+## Amazon Redshift

+Amazon redshift is managed Data Warehouse.
+It hyper tuned Postgres for faster reads to build OLAP data warehouse.

 ## DEMO - Hands on Implementation - Build Employee Directory App

 We will create a basic CRUD app, an employee directory app on AWS.